nixos-rocm/nixos-rocm/README.md

 ### `rocblas`, `rocfft`, and the Sandbox

 The `rocblas` and `rocfft` packages (and those that depend upon them) require a bit of additional configuration.
 The `nix` builder sandbox must be expanded to allow for build-time inspection of the current system for these packages to build.
-This may be achieved by adding the following lines to your `/etc/nix/configuration.nix` (with the caveat that your AMD GPU may not be at `/dev/dri/renderD128`):
+This may be achieved by adding the following lines to your `/etc/nixos/configuration.nix` (with the caveat that your AMD GPU may not be at `/dev/dri/renderD128`):
 ```
-  nix.sandboxPaths = [
+  nix.settings.extra-sandbox-paths = [
     "/dev/kfd"
     "/sys/devices/virtual/kfd"
     "/dev/dri/renderD128"